aspose-words/Aspose.Words-API-References/english/net/aspose.words.tables/row/islastrow/_index.md

 ---
 title: Row.IsLastRow
 second_title: Aspose.Words for .NET API Reference
-description: True if this is the last row in a table false otherwise.
+description: True if this is the last row in a table false otherwise in C#
 type: docs
 weight: 50
 url: /net/aspose.words.tables/row/islastrow/